ray-di/ray-di.github.io/manuals/1.0/en/bp/MinimizeMutability.md

 *   Subclasses must call `parent()` with all dependencies.
 This makes constructor injection cumbersome, especially as the injected base class changes.

-*Method injection* is most useful when you need to initialize an instance that is not constructed by Ray.Di.
+*Setter injection* is most useful when you need to initialize an instance that is not constructed by Ray.Di.